Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-If you’re a proponent of raw feeding and are determined to make it work for your dog, we recommend following the PDSA’s advice to talk things through with a vet to determine what would work best for your dog and how much raw food.
+If you’re a proponent of raw feeding and are determined to make it work for your dog, we recommend following the PDSA’s advice to talk things through with a vet first to determine what would work best for your dog and how much raw food you should give them.

-The numbers in this post are just standard estimates and will need to be adjusted based on your dog’s weight, weight goals, activity levels, and any health issues they may have, which is why it’s so important to get an expert opinion before starting your dog on a new diet.
-You can also reach out to commercial raw food companies to get advice—some companies’ websites even have a live chat tool that you can use to get info quickly and efficiently.
+The numbers here are just standard estimates and will need to be adjusted based on your dog’s weight, weight goals, activity levels, and any health issues they may have, which is why it’s so important to get an expert opinion before starting your dog on a new diet.
+You can also reach out to commercial raw food companies to get advice; some companies’ websites even have a live chat tool that you can use to get info quickly and efficiently.

 Featured Image Credit: manushot, Shutterstock